Coordinator, Programs & Strategic Initiatives, CTSI

 On leave until December 2018:

-As the Programs Coordinator for the Centre for Teaching Support & Innovation (CTSI) and the Teaching Assistants’ Training Program (TATP), Erin works with U of T colleagues to plan and organize teaching workshops, courses and events (such as the Fundamentals of University Teaching course, TA Day and the Teaching & Learning Symposium).
+As the Coordinator, Programs and Strategic Initiatives for the Centre for Teaching Support & Innovation (CTSI) and the Teaching Assistants’ Training Program (TATP), Erin works with U of T colleagues to plan and organize teaching workshops, courses and events (such as the Fundamentals of University Teaching course, TA Day and the Teaching & Learning Symposium).

 Erin comes to CTSI from the Department of Physics, where she was the Program Coordinator for the NSERC CREATE HEATER Program.
 Erin brings five years experience in event planning, program administration, data management, and communications to her new role with CTSI.
 She has been with the University of Toronto for three years, holding earlier positions with the Leslie Dan Faculty of Pharmacy and the Division of Engineering Science.
 Throughout this time, Erin has made her mark with a number of professional development initiatives.
 She was instrumental in developing a professional skills curriculum with the Career Centre for CREATE Programs, and an alumni lecture series with the Faculty of Pharmacy.